 Going on holiday doesn’t have to be all about poolside cocktails and lazing on a lounger.
 We’ve found many ways for you to have fun, keep active, and make once-in-a-lifetime memories in the process.
 Whether it’s hiking through the rainforest or exploring a tropical island on two wheels, here’s a handful of unique active experiences you can add to your Kuoni holiday.

-1. Hike the Cinque Terre, Italy
+1. Explore the Dolomites, Italy

 3. Drop down into a fiery underworld in La Reunion